RAKWireless/RUI_Platform_Firmware_GCC/README.md

 GNU_VERSION := 4.9.3
 GNU_PREFIX := arm-none-eabi

+Recommend to use version(7 2018-q2-update) to avoid unpredictable error.
 **3.3 Compile**

 After config, enter to SDK/RUI/build/ and execute: make help.
 The details of RUI will show and you can choose to compile.